John-Kostick/vzome-sharing/_posts/2023-01-07-Arrangement-of-10-Dodecahedra-18-26-14.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2023/01/07/18-26-14-Arrangement-of-10-Dodecahedra/>)

 {% endcomment %}
 This is a model of 10 Dodecahedra.
 They are arranged around a common center.
-This ia a continuaton of [An arrangement of 5 Dodecahedra](https://john-kostick.github.io/vzome-sharing/2023/01/06/Arrangement-of-5-Dodecahedra-20-29-46.html)
+This is a continuaton of [An arrangement of 5 Dodecahedra](https://john-kostick.github.io/vzome-sharing/2023/01/06/Arrangement-of-5-Dodecahedra-20-29-46.html)

 A 3D design created in vZome.
 Use your mouse or touch to interact.